threefoldtech/threefold_connect_news/content/posts/on_the_ground_zanzibar.md

 Afterward, at [Zanzalu](https://zanzalu.super.site/), ThreeFold co-founder Kristof spoke alongside Matthew Schutte of Holochain on public goods and how to build a new application layer on top of a sovereign infrastructure co-owned by us all.
 Zanzalu is a spin-off of Zuzalu, the two-month pop-up city founded by Vitalik Buterin held in Montenegro last year.

+To know more at what happened Zanzalu click [here](https://www.threefold.io/newsroom/zanzalu-event/)